 Running an essential oil diffuser is another great way to bring the benefits of aromatherapy to your meditation session.
 This affordable option is palm-sized, so you can easily take it with you from room to room as you find your favorite meditation spot in the house.
 Fill it with lavender essential oils or other calming scents like ylang-ylang or sandalwood.

 Distractions are aplenty at home, so tune out the noise and zone in on your meditation with the help of these noise-canceling headphones.
 They feature internal and external microphones that will cancel out a variety of noises to help you maintain your focus.
 They're Bluetooth-enabled, too, so you can connect to your phone and stream guided meditations or play peaceful music.

-Stephanie Mansour, a fitness expert and TODAY contributor, previously told Shop TODAY that one of her 2021 goals was to meditate more.
+Stephanie Mansour, a fitness expert and TODAY contributor, previously told Shop TODAY that one of her New Year's goals in the past was to meditate more.
 In order to make it happen, she said she rolls out this yoga mat every morning and sits for a five-minute meditation.
 The durable mat is made from eco-friendly materials and features a marbled pattern on one side.

 If comfort is your main concern, try this foam mat, which is extra thick to provide your spine, hips and knees with cushioning.
 It's easy to clean, too — just wipe it down with soap and water.

 While this sound machine is technically meant for sleep, it can be a helpful tool for those just starting to meditate.
 Drown out outside noise with the six sound options, including white noise, ocean, rain and stream.
 You can set it to shut off after 15, 30 or 60 minutes, so it can also act as a timer for your session.

 Turshen gives all of his students a "do not disturb" sign to hang on their doors.
 "That's really all they need," he said.
 "A place to sit comfortably and safely where they can close their eyes without worrying about being interrupted."